90-soft/roadrideprivacypolicy/README.md

-# Road Ride Privacy Policy
+# Road Ride Privacy Policy.

 ## Introduction about the app
 Road Ride application is a social application that serves the Road Ride team, and it is a platform to facilitate communication between team members, Display Team Information and advertise activities (trips) organized by the team, in addition to collecting applications from members to join those activities.